 The following night, Bea met Rose and Albus outside the common room for a supply restocking expedition.
 Finding black market eggs was a tad more difficult than filching a few everyday ingredients, and it didn't hurt to put them on the bunny slope first.

 Rose was to patrol, stalling or stopping any approaching professors, prefects, or poltergeists.
 They had to be extra careful this time without the Marauder's Map handy.
 Crazy eyes at bay, she held up surprisingly well; her stuttering excuses became more assertive after chatting up her third prefect.
 When the coast was clear, Bea and Albus sped through the maze of hallways, heart jumping at every echo and shadow.
 Hogwarts at night was a completely different place.

 The ghosts had their poker nights.
-Prefects, thinking that they were alone, were always up to odd things picking their nose, talking to themselves, breaking out into interpretive dance.
-The Hogwarts night life.
+Prefects, thinking that they were alone, were always up to odd things—picking their nose, talking to themselves, breaking out into interpretive dance.

 "I wouldn't do that," said a voice behind her.